triciasykes/lecture-notes/resources-postman-wildlife-tracker.md

 - Update: updates existing data on one thing
 - Create: adds new instance to db
 - Edit: form
-- Destroy: deletesinstance from db
+- Destroy: deletes instance from db

 Since we're not including view, we don't need forms!
  - Index